 Swimming: Swimming may not be highly specific to the neuromuscular patterns of running, but it will give you a challenging cardiovascular workout and strengthen your upper body (which many runners neglect).
 Since you are in the water, swimming has no impact on your joints and is therefore often one of the best options for injured runners.
-You may need special equipment and access to a pool, but swimming will always provide an effective cardio workout without the wear and tear.
+You may need to take special precautions around kicking with some lower leg injuries, but using a prop like a buoy can help you problem-solve.
+You may need access to a pool, but swimming will always provide an effective cardio workout without as much wear and tear.

 Outdoor Cross-Training Options